 Write Better Content than the Competition

 If you’re not writing quality content, you really don’t stand a chance at ranking very high.
 Your content needs to be useful and original.
 When you create content, keep in mind that you want something that will make others want to link to it and share it.
 Try to focus on How To, tutorials, and lists because these tend to generate the most traffic.
 If you can, add numerous supportive facts and references.
 Also be sure to link keywords within your content to other useful and relevant web pages.
 When others see that you’ve linked to them, it will encourage them to link to you which will in turn help boost your rankings.
+If you are having problems on what content, keywords or search phrases to focus on, there are plenty of useful SEO tools and references out there to help with this process.
 Images and visual examples like charts, videos, images, and screenshots are also very useful and add to the quality of your content.

 Again, this will all come down to not only the type of content you are creating for your site, but also how you promote it.
 To see an example of this in motion, head over to Google and search for “how to boil an egg”.
 It’s a super generic term but has been written about thousands of times.
 You will also notice that many of the site names ranking for this term are well-known or very large sites (ie: Pillsbury, AllRecipes and Martha Stewart) — which can make analyzing the content on these sites even more exciting.
 Who has the best text content?
 Which brand created custom videos and tutorials?
 How is each of them getting quality backlinks to their sites?